Sportive and endurance road bikes, with their comfort-focused design and equipment, are the most popular style of road bikes in the UK.

 While the Sora components aren't quite as nice as the Tiagra you usually find in this category, the 6066 aluminium frame and full carbon fork offer loads of upgrade potential down the line.
 Merida uses the same Silex Lite aluminium frame for the £2,100 Shimano Ultegra-equipped Silex 700.

 Cube’s Attain combines an aluminium frame with a relaxed and upright riding position and it’s one of the few bikes here with disc brakes.
 It’s packed with modern details like internal cable routing, a carbon fork, thru-axles and mounts for mudguards, increasing its versatility if you want to use it for commuting as well as weekend sportives.
-A Shimano Tiagra groupset with 28mm wide Continental tyres and Shimano hydraulic disc brakes are equipment highlights.
-At this price it's an absolute bargain if there's still a size available that fits you.
+A Shimano Tiagra groupset with 28mm wide Continental tyres are equipment highlights.

 B’Twin’s Triban 540 is a hugely popular road bike because you get a really good parts package for the price, backed up with a decent frame that offers a fine ride.
 This model features a Shimano 105 groupset with Tektro brakes and 25mm Hutchinson Equinox tyres on Mavic Aksium wheels.
 Those parts are all hanging off an aluminium frame and carbon fibre fork that is designed to provide the comfort a sportive cyclist craves, with a higher front end and shorter reach.